djellemah/philtre/README.md

 ## Usage

-Parse the predicates on the end of field names, and round-trip the search fields between incoming params, controller and views.
+Parse the predicates on the end of field names, and modify a Sequel::Dataset to retrieve matching rows.

 So, using a fairly standard rails-style parameter hash: